 Remind your loved one that the Call Specialist on the other end of the phone understands this, and just wants to listen to whatever is going on in their life that is making them feel overwhelmed, anxious, upset, unhappy, trapped, or suicidal.
 Whether your friend or family member calls a local crisis line or the National Suicide Prevention Lifeline, the Call Specialist will be there to listen and to empathize, not to judge or tell them what they should or shouldn’t do.
 The call is confidential and anonymous.

-It’s OK to make a “practice” call, if that would help.
+Many people who are beginning to experience suicidal ideation also try making a “practice” call, which can help raise confidence.
 This way they can get their questions answered before they are in a crisis.
 Remind them that they always control the call.
-They can hang up and end the call at anytime.
+They can hang up and end the call at any time.
+Having this level of control over the call itself can help to encourage those who might be reluctant.

 When someone calls 988 or other suicide prevention crisis hotline, the call will be answered by a volunteer or mental health specialist.
 While the calls are anonymous, the caller may be asked for a name – this is only to help the conversation be more personal.
 It’s OK to tell the Call Specialist that you are not comfortable giving your name, or the Caller can simply give an alias, a name to use during the call.
 The Call Specialist will often give the caller their name, probably an alias as well.